OPTRA Labs Guide

 • consultancy tied to a defined capability-building project

-• internal manpower cost only where the scheme explicitly allows it
+• internal manpower cost only where explicitly allowed

 What grants usually do not fund well